What are the qualifications to become a licensed foster parent or special needs adoptive parent?

 Can I take my foster child to my place of worship?

 Yes, however, foster parents must respect the faith of the children placed in the home.
 This means ensuring that the children attend the place of worship they choose.
-If the child’s Caseworker states that the child has no religious affiliation, you may take the child with you.
+Please note, children have the right to refuse to attend religious activities or services.

 Will an arrest record automatically keep me from being a foster or adoptive parent?

-Any felony conviction within the last 5 years will preclude a family from moving forward to the fingerprinting, training and licensing process.
+Any felony conviction may preclude a family from moving forward to the fingerprinting, training and licensing process.
 A person’s overall criminal history will be reviewed and it may be determined from the review that a household will be precluded from moving forward to the fingerprinting, training and licensing processes.